 There is a calendar view, a gallery view (which shows the entries as a series of cards with only the most important information) and a kanban view.
 Even if you don’t use kanban for project management, it gives a useful overview of the all the tasks in the project.

-But, best of all, the free version is fully functional and not time limited.
-There is a limit of 1,200 records (per database) in the free version.
-This will be enough for me for quite some time.
+Like most cloud-based services, Airtable has multiple pricing levels.
+The free version is fully functional and not time limited.
+There is a limit to the amount of data but, at 1,200 records (per database) and 5GB of data, it will be enough for me for quite some time.
 There are various paid-for plans which extend the limits and give access to more features.

 It also supports collaboration.
 You can define a team of people with access to the database.
 There are different levels of access including view-only, edit and create.
 You can also create a form view for entering data.
 You can send the URL for the form to other people so they can submit data into the database.

 So now I have a simple database of all my projects, integrated with a basic CRM for details of the clients, and a record of invoices.
 I can see what needs doing by when, track my delivery dates and when I get paid.